Turbo & Supercharging, II

 Engine Turbocharger with Waste Gate

 With the turbocharger, the impeller (compressor) is linked together to a turbine driven by exhaust gas.
 The compressor is a radial or centrifugal flow type and the turbine is usually a radial flow, sometimes an axial flow turbine is used.
-The turbo uses engine oil for lubrication.
+The turbo uses engine oil for lubrication of the bearings.
+See the image to the right.

 If all exhaust is directed to the turbine then with increasing engine RPM the turbo would spin faster and faster, possibly until destruction.
 At the same time the compressor would try to do its best to compress intake air fed to the engine.
 The pressure and temperature in the intake manifold could be more than the engine could handle leading also to its destruction.